Search and discovery on YouTube

 - Make videos public when you think most of your viewers are awake and ready to watch.

-- See how much watch time is generated when your channel appears in notifications, globally, by viewing your YouTube Analytics Traffic Sources report.
+- See how much watch time is generated when your channel appears in notifications, globally, by viewing your YouTube Analytics Traffic Sources.

 - If you think you should be getting notifications but aren’t, make sure on your mobile device settings that notifications are turned on.